victrme/bonjourr-apis/README.md

 ## Install

--   [Install pnpm](https://pnpm.io/installation) on your system for convenience
+-   First [Install pnpm](https://pnpm.io/installation) on your system
 -   Fork this repository. (future me can skip this step)
 -   Install quotes, favicon, and suggestions
 -   Add your secrets to a `.dev.vars` for local dev to work